 Our Bachelor of Science degree program prepares students to pursue graduate degrees in the fields of speech-language pathology and audiology.
-Additionally, our undergraduate program features an optional Speech-Language Pathology Assistant licensure track for students interested in entering the field with a bachelor's degree.
+Additionally, our undergraduate program features an optional Speech-Language Pathology Assistant practicum for students interested in pursuing licensure in California as a speech-language pathology assistant.